Grid layout using line-based placement

 This order of values for grid-area

-can seem a little strange, it is the opposite of the direction in which we specify margins and padding as a shorthand for example.
-It may help to realize that this is due to grid using the flow-relative directions defined in the CSS Writing Modes specification.
-We will explore how grids work with writing modes in a later article however we have the concept of four flow-relative directions:
+can seem a little strange — it is the opposite of the direction in which we specify margins and padding as a shorthand, for example.
+It may help to realize that this is due to CSS grid layout using the flow-relative directions defined in CSS writing modes.
+We explore how grids work with writing modes in grids, logical values, and writing modes.
+For now, consider the concept of four flow-relative directions:

 When we specify our grid area using the grid-area